 - B-250.
 ASA endorses private property rights as set forth in the United States Constitution.
 ASA requests that farmers should be adequately compensated for loss in property value or income due to unsubstantiated land claims, environmental regulations such as endangered species, wetlands and other government regulations.
 We also support a strong "Right to Farm" law. - B-251.
-ASA requests that government agencies developing flood control projects must ensure that for any damages caused by the project to surrounding property, owners be fairly compensated. - B-252.
+ASA affirms that government agencies developing flood control projects must ensure that for any damages caused by the project to surrounding property, owners be fairly compensated. - B-252.
 ASA opposes condemnation, involuntary annexation or mandatory restrictions that postpone or restrict the property rights of landowners without just compensation.
 (2020) - B-253.
 ASA supports voluntary and practical programs for buying land development rights in order to preserve the land as green space or for farming. - B-254.
-ASA supports not holding landowners responsible for costs associated with unlawful acts committed by others on a landowner's property. - B-255.
-ASA opposes the use of eminent domain for transferring of ownership and/or the use of easements on private property to other private entities. - B-256.
+ASA supports not holding landowners responsible for costs associated with unlawful acts committed by others on a landowner's property.

+- B-255.
+ASA opposes the use of eminent domain for transferring of ownership and/or the use of easements on private property to other private entities.
+If eminent domain is used, compensation for interest in land taken by eminent domain should be at a rate that is greater than the fee simple fair market value.
+(2025) - B-256.
 ASA supports a requirement that wetlands, government owned lands and private conservation lands should be used as a first choice, instead of farmland, when routing public utilities and roadways. - B-257.
 ASA opposes federal executive orders that could deprive farmers of private property rights. - B-258.
 ASA supports legislation allowing a farmer to protect crops and livestock from wildlife destroying or attempting to destroy or injure crops or livestock.
 (2016) - B-259.
-ASA supports domestic energy production and other infrastructure investments (e.g., solar, wind, pipelines) on private undeveloped land, provided that a) any incentives prioritize energy development on marginal land rather than productive farmland acres, and b) that energy developers, not private landowners, taxpayers or communities are responsible for the costs of decommissioning and full remediation at the end of the project's physical or economic lifespan and/or ensuring cleanup from a natural disaster.
-(2023)

-- B-260.
-ASA encourages the development of an interagency document with farmer representation and input on voluntary best practices to assist farmers in making informed decisions regarding the development of energy production on private land.
+ASA supports domestic energy production and other infrastructure investments (e.g., solar, wind, pipelines, oil wells) on private undeveloped land, provided that - a. any incentives prioritize energy development on marginal land rather than productive farmland acres; and - b. that energy developers, not private landowners, taxpayers or communities are responsible for the costs of decommissioning and full remediation at the end of the project's physical or economic lifespan and/or ensuring cleanup from a natural disaster.
+(2025) - B-260.
+ASA supports the development of an interagency document with farmer representation and input on voluntary best practices to assist farmers in making informed decisions regarding the development of energy production on private land.
 (2024) - B-261.
 ASA supports landowners and tenants having exclusive rights to regulate access for hunting, fishing or recreation on private land.
 (2014) - B-262.
-ASA supports the addition of the secretary of agriculture to the Committee on Foreign Investment in the United States (CFIUS).
+ASA supports the addition of the Secretary of Agriculture to the Committee on Foreign Investment in the United States (CFIUS).
 ASA affirms that CFIUS is the best and appropriate entity to review foreign transactions related to agribusinesses, real estate and critical natural resources to protect U.S. national security interests.
 (2024) - B-263.
 ASA supports federal legislation governing foreign ownership of agricultural land and business that protects U.S. farmers, consumers, national security and economic interests without limiting soybean industry research or market access.
 (2023)